djplaner/memex/docs/sense/Teaching/RTT/rtt-effective-learning.md

 > Share a success story from your own teaching where you have been able to respond to the challenges of working with students who have diverse learning needs

+Echoing my last response, my limited experience in schools means I've yet to have any experience teaching students with diverse learning needs.
+Instead, I'll draw on my experience within the university context and some early plans for my return to teaching.

+My first experiences teaching at universities was at a dual-mode university in the 1990s.
+A institution that had both on-campus and distance education students.
+As the name - dual-mode - suggests these students were placed into disparate boxes and taught in different ways.
+On-campus students via traditional face-to-face and synchronous lectures and tutorials.
+Distance education students via print-based materials and asynchronous phone communication.
+Over the last 15 years or so - mirroring changes in broader society - the diversity of students' learning needs has been increasing beyond the narrow on-campus/distance distinction.

+In all the cases where we've been successful at catering for student diversity, the three key [Universal Design for Learning](https://www.cast.org/impact/universal-design-for-learning-udl) guidelines have played a significant role.
+At times, that's been via teaching and other staff making changes to the  designed learning environment.
+At other times, it's about ensuring that students have the agency to modify the designed learning environment to suit their needs.

+Some examples:

+1. Engagement;

+    Varying the context and details of examples and activities to be relevant to the students.
+Echoing Tomlinson's respectful tasks.
+Embedding the use of learner generated examples into the learning process.

+2. Representation;

+    Enabling learner choice of the format of learning materials.
+For example, providing/enabling captions/transcripts on videos; providing audio version of text; and, providing downloadable versions of course sites.

+3. Action & expression.

+    Designing learning activities with low floors (low barrier to entry), wide walls (multiple paths to success), and high ceilings (opportunities for extension).
+Providing multiple ways for students to demonstrate their learning. e.g. written, oral, video, etc. Echoing Tomlinson's teaching up, flexible grouping etc.

 ## Assessment task